Consensys/defi-score/README.md

 * Join the discussion on [Telegram](https://t.me/defiscore).

 ## Scores
 Here are a few scores from early versions of the model.
 We've also included reasons why they score the way they do.
-Note: scores are out of 10.
+Note: scores are on a 10 point scale.

 | Pool           | DeFi Score | Why?                                                        |
 |----------------|------------|-------------------------------------------------------------|